the-argus/nixos-talks/beginners-guide.md

 ---|---
-No more dependency hell | You have to learn (some of) a new programming language Git track changes to your system <br> (allows for rollbacks) | Systemd dependant If a build works once, it will work forever* |
-If a build works on your machine, it will work on another** |
+No more dependency hell | You have to learn (some of) a new programming language Git track changes to your system <br> (allows for rollbacks) | Systemd dependant If a build works once, it will work forever* | Incompatible with SELinux If a build works on your machine, it will work on another** |

 Note: